Updated October 21, 2025

 She wrote two successful books about the environment and, despite her shyness, became a sought-after speaker.

-There were no commas at all in the original versions of these sentences, making these interruptions easier to punctuate than the ones that occurred between independent clauses: simply set them off with a pair of commas.
+There were no commas in the original versions of these sentences, making these interruptions easier to punctuate than the ones that occurred between independent clauses: Simply set them off with a pair of commas.
 But note that this time the first comma follows rather than precedes the coordinating conjunction.

-If the interruption is short enough, you might leave the commas out entirely (see also CMOS 6.31).
-That could work for the last example, especially if we revise the sentence itself to make it shorter:
+If the interruption is short, you might leave the commas out entirely (see also CMOS 6.34).
+That could work for the last example, especially if we revise the sentence to make it shorter:

 She wrote two successful books and despite her shyness became a sought-after speaker.